CircuitVerse/Blog/content/posts/mobile_app_phase_one_report.md

 draft: true
 ---

-The first evaluations happened from June 29th to July 3rd and Yaaass..
+The first evaluations happened from June 29th to July 3rd and Yay..
 I Passed!!!
 This blog post comes as a summary to the amazing work done in the first phase of Google Summer of Code.

 <p align="center">
 	<img src="/img/first_eval_dashboard.png">